RishabhMalviya/Semantic_Perception/README.md

 The entire pipeline can be divided into four parts.
 Each part has a corresponding source file, and the roles of each are explained below.
-Please note that the scripts must be run after *cd*-ing into the */scripts/* folder, and the individual executables must be run after *cd*-ing into the */build/* folder (after running CMake and Make):
+Please note that the scripts must be run after cd-ing into the */scripts/* folder, and the individual executables must be run after cd-ing into the */build/* folder (after running CMake and Make):

 ## 1. features_slic (Segmentation, Feature Vector Extraction)